rajcspsg/Mehawk/docs/technicalities.md

 Mehawk is supposed to be an overlay application for many services.
 For now only IRC, Discord and Matrix are planned.

+### Interface

+The main mehawk interface of mehawk is supposed to be the GUI.
+It is however supposed to be possible to carry out some actions using the command-line interface.

+For now:
+  - Executing some queries and mofifications on the config.
+  - Sending commands to the running notification and overlay daemon.

 ### Plugin support

 For now it is unclear if support for each platform is going to be implemented with plugins (luajit) or directly in C++.

+### Hot-reloadable config

+Mehawk should have a hot-reloadable config in form of a `TOML` file.
+The config should be editable from an additionally spawned GUI window, but there is also supposed to be a watch, which would reload on config file changes (assuming the config is correct, if not, an error should arise).

 ### UI